Kauanedev/academy-pay/README.md

 This project is under license [MIT](./LICENSE).

-Feito com 💓 por Kauane Santos 👋 [Entre em contato!](https://www.linkedin.com/in/kauane-santos-dev/)
+Made with 💓 by Kauane Santos 👋 [Contact me!](https://www.linkedin.com/in/kauane-santos-dev/)